Solid South: Disfranchisement

+In my State there were 135,000 negro voters, or negroes of voting age, and some 90,000 or 95,000 white voters....
+Now, I want to ask you, with a free vote and a fair count, how are you going to beat 135,000 by 95,000?
+How are you going to do it?
+You had set us an impossible task.We did not disfranchise the negroes until 1895.
+Then we had a constitutional convention convened which took the matter up calmly, deliberately, and avowedly with the purpose of disfranchising as many of them as we could under the fourteenth and fifteenth amendments.
+We adopted the educational qualification as the only means left to us, and the negro is as contented and as prosperous and as well protected in South Carolina to-day as in any State of the Union south of the Potomac.
+He is not meddling with politics, for he found that the more he meddled with them the worse off he got.
+As to his "rights"—I will not discuss them now.
+We of the South have never recognized the right of the negro to govern white men, and we never will....
+I would to God the last one of them was in Africa and that none of them had ever been brought to our shores.

-White Democrats also opposed Republican economic policies such as the high tariff and the gold standard, both of which were seen as benefiting Northern industrial interests at the expense of the agrarian South in the 19th century.
+White Democrats also opposed Republican economic policies such as the high tariff and the gold standard, both of which were seen as benefiting Northern industrial interests at the expense of the agrarian society of the South during the 19th century.
 Nevertheless, holding all political power was at the heart of their resistance.
 From 1876 through 1944, the national Democratic party opposed any calls for civil rights for black people.
-In Congress Southern Democrats blocked such efforts whenever Republicans targeted the issue.
+In Congress, Southern Democrats blocked such efforts whenever Republicans targeted the issue.

 White Democrats passed "Jim Crow" laws which reinforced white supremacy through racial segregation.
 The Fourteenth Amendment provided for apportionment of representation in Congress to be reduced if a state disenfranchised part of its population.
 However, this clause was never applied to Southern states that disenfranchised black residents.
-No black candidate was elected to any office in the South for decades after the turn of the century; and they were also excluded from juries and other participation in civil life.
+No black candidate was elected to any office in the South for decades after the turn of the century.
+Black residents were also excluded from juries and other participation in civil life.